 - Offer your friend a hug – it could mean a lot to them.

-- You might feel hurt that they haven’t told you before, but try to remember the challenges and fears LGBTI+ people often face in being able to be open about their identity.
+- You might feel hurt that they hadn’t told you before, but try to remember the challenges and fears LGBTI+ people often face in being open about their identity.